 Read More: Effects of Tobacco on Health

 7. Meditate to Stay Calm

-Meditation has been practiced for centuries in our country.
+Meditation has been practised for centuries in our country.
 It is known to reduce anxiety and stress.
-Practicing meditation every day helps us to stay calm, lower blood pressure levels and lead a happier, healthier life.
+Practising meditation every day helps us to stay calm, lower blood pressure levels and lead a happier, healthier life.

 8. Be Positive in Life

 How we think affects our life.
 So, if we continue to hold grudges, stay angry and in general, think negatively, things will take a similar turn in life.
 Gandhiji said “A man is but the product of his thoughts.
 What he thinks, he becomes.”
 This holds very true for all even today.

 Therefore, we must train our minds to think positively.
 It helps us to approach every situation and circumstance in life in a positive way, helping us find solutions instead of problems.
 It also improves productivity, mental health, and overall social skills.